Torped 45

 The Torped 45 is a lightweight torpedo intended for ASW and surface targets, providing multiple-target active/passive homing combined with wire guidance.
-It is designed and manufactured by Saab Dynamics.
-It was designed for the Swedish Navy, based on the experience gathered from the well proven 43-series of torpedoes.
+It is designed and manufactured by Saab Dynamics and was designed for the Swedish Navy, based on the experience gathered from the well-proven 43-series of torpedoes.

-Torpedo 45 can be launched from a variety of platforms including stationary, surface vessels, submarines and helicopters.
-It was specifically designed to operate against shallow-water targets and surface vessels.
+Torpedo 45 can be launched from a variety of platforms including stationary, surface vessels, submarines, and helicopters, specifically designed to operate against shallow-water targets and surface vessels.
 It is controlled using wire guidance and has a hydro-acoustic homing system for the final phase.
 The torpedo has features that are unique for lightweight torpedoes.